 Mint has also been used in the preparation of chutney, soups, and sauces.

-Freshly chopped mint leaves can be a great addition to green salad.
+Freshly chopped mint leaves can be a great addition to the green salad.

-Individuals with gastro-esophageal reflex disease (GRD) are advised to limit peppermint use in their diet since the compounds in mint leaves may relaxes smooth muscles in the esophageal wall and sphincters by blocking calcium channels in them, which can aggravate their reflux condition.
+Individuals with gastroesophageal reflux disease (GRD) are advised to limit peppermint use in their diet since the compounds in mint leaves may relax smooth muscles in the esophageal wall and sphincters by blocking calcium channels in them, which can aggravate their reflux condition.
 (Medical disclaimer).